Rohingya Refugee Crisis

-More than 860, 000 Rohingya people have crossed over to Bangladesh and the influx continues.
-This is a large scale and escalating humanitarian crisis.
+The need for humanitarian assistance is becoming urgent with monsoon season approaching.
+More than 860, 000 Rohingya people have crossed over to Bangladesh and are living in refugee camps.
 Oxfam is responding now.

 Refugees are living in overcrowded, unsanitary conditions, and many face threats including gender-based violence, trafficking, forced prostitution, and early forced marriage.
 Roughly 1000 people continue to arrive every day, and thousands are stuck in the border area known as no-man’s land.
 This is a large scale and escalating humanitarian crisis.